kyma-project/istio/docs/contributor/adr/0010-support-for-enable-prometheusMerge-configuration.md

 ## Consequences
 Istio CustomResourceDefinition will be extended with an additional configuration field of `telemetry.metrics.prometheusMerge` that will allow for configuration of the `prometheusMerge` setting in Istio Mesh Config.
 The field will be an optional configuration with the default value of `false`.

+The `telemetry` and `metrics` field will show up in the CR when retrieved from the API server even if not explicitly defined in the manifest.

 ### Sample configuration

 1.